defineyourfuture19/OpenPermissions-Config/README.md

 ## How to install

 1. [Download the addon](https://github.com/GmodAdminSuite/config/archive/master.zip)
-2. Drop the `openpermissions-config` folder into your server's `garrysmod/addons/` folder
+2. Drop the `openpermissions-config` (which is inside the zip you just downloaded) folder into your server's `garrysmod/addons/` folder
 3. Open the `garrysmod/addons/openpermissions-config/lua` folder on your server
 4. Read each file and configure them accordingly